xlhaw/wfmap/docs/data.md

 > `FF` is short for `FlashField`, `WIF` stands for `Within FlashField`.

+!!! warning
     First two parameters are required in wafer heatmap related plots and succedent 4 parameters are need for trends charts related plots.
 So please make sure that you have either transformed your data in similar format or pass the correct parameters to corresponding functions.

 Below is an illustration for above definition.